J.W. Knapp Company Building: Architecture

+History

 The building housed the main department store of the Lansing-based J.W.
 Knapp Company.
 When completed in 1939, it was hailed in the contemporary press as "the most modern building in the Midwest".
 Today, it is considered to be one of the finest intact examples of Streamline Art Moderne commercial buildings in the Midwest, notable for its size, clarity of design and brilliant colors.
 The western end of the building was enlarged in 1949.

 The building was listed on the National Register of Historic Places on May 21, 1983.

 The Eyde Company, a local developer, purchased the building in 1983, and converted most of its selling floors to state government offices, renaming it the "Knapp's Center".
 The state offices moved out in 2003.
 During the holiday season, the storefront windows are used by the MSU Museum to display historic Santa Claus advertising cutouts in connection with the city's Silver Bells Parade.

 Various proposals for redevelopment of the building were considered, including a failed bid in 2004 to house the Michigan Department of Community Health, and a 2008 proposal to convert the building to a performing arts center.
 During the 2008–2009 academic year, the Michigan State University interior design program used the redevelopment of the building as the basis for its senior thesis.
 Resulting proposals included a variety of commercial and residential uses.

 In 2010, plans were announced to redevelop the building for mixed residential, office and commercial use, subject to obtaining necessary governmental permits and obtaining tax credits, loans and grants, with construction initially planned to commence in 2011 and to be completed in 2013.
 The bands of glass block which give the building an external appearance of lightness, present a barrier to redevelopment due to the lack of outside views for prospective tenants.
 The redevelopment proposals include cutting a four-story glass atrium covered with a skylight from the second through fifth floors to give the interior more light, as well as replacement of the Maul Macotta panels, which have suffered water damage due to a design flaw in the metal banding not apparent in 1937 when they were installed, with modern metal or concrete counterparts.
 Construction eventually began in December 2012, with a 14-month construction schedule and a $36.5 million budget.
 The construction is now completed, and the building is home to numerous offices, shops, and apartments.